Jubatian/rrpge-spec/specs/userlib/dlist.rst

-The functions below are simple wrappers for the Basic display list management functions, using the current Display List Definition & Process flags register contents (see register 0x0017 is "vid_arch.rst") for the respective parameter.
+The functions below are simple wrappers for the Basic display list management functions, using the current Display List Definition register contents (see register 0x0016 is "vid_arch.rst") for the respective parameter.

 0xE044: Set up PRAM pointers for list walking